David-S-IT/Train/README.md

-# Drowing train on Python with PIL
+# Drawing a train in Python with PIL